 Homeowners should become familiar with the circuit layout of their homes.
 Electrical circuits have paths, beginning at the main electric service panel and extending through the house via individual designated circuits.

 Knowing which outlets are part of a particular circuit can help you better manage electricity usage and identify potential wiring issues.
 If major changes such as rebuilding a room have been done to your home, it’s also important for homeowners to ensure that the electrical lines are still safe, not damaged or hidden behind walls, before switching them back on.
+If you do have used or surplus equipment to sell, then you need to contact them to sell electrical equipment to make the process as smooth and profitable as possible.

 Electric service connections and meters dictate the flow of electricity from utility companies to homes.
 The electric meter is located on the outside of your home and it records the amount of electricity that you use.